robotflow-initiative/rfuniverse/README.md

 ### Scene

-* RFUniverse/First.unity：The first scene that the published program runs, which receives command-line parameters and then jumps to other scenes
+* First：The first scene that the published program runs, which receives command-line parameters and then jumps to other scenes
-* RFUniverse/Empty.unity：Player mode scene
+* Empty：Player mode scene
-* EditMode/Edit.unity：Edit mode scebe
+* Edit：Edit mode scebe

 ---